Passwordless authentication: What is it and would you use it?

 Do you already use some form of 2FA for some of your online accounts?
 If you are using e-banking, chances are that you do, as most banks enforce the use of 2FA authentication for their e-banking platforms.
 For example, you might be receiving one-time codes via SMS, or using an authenticator app or a hardware token, in addition to entering your password.

 So, if you are familiar with 2FA, we would like to hear your opinion!
 Would you prefer to make your 2FA experience easier by using a seamless 2FA approach like Futurae Zero-Touch?
 Or would you rather forego of your passwords and use passwordless authentication?
 Or would you rather keep your current authentication solution, with a combination of password and the 2FA mechanism(s) you are currently using?
-Find out more about the Futurae Strong Authentication Suite can support your business.
+Find out more about the Futurae Strong Authentication Platform can support your business.